 4. Prepare a Strong Application Package

 Once you know your target scholarships and programs, it’s time to prepare your application materials.
-This typically includes your application form, personal essays or statements, letters of recommendation, academic transcripts, test scores, and a resume/CV.
+This typically includes your application form, personal essays or statements, letters of recommendation, academic transcripts, test scores, and a resume or CV.
 Tailor each application to highlight how you meet the specific scholarship criteria and why you’re a strong fit.
-Craft a compelling personal statement or scholarship essay that tells your story, motivations, and future goals – and how the scholarship will help you achieve them.
+Craft a compelling personal statement or scholarship essay that tells your story, motivations, and future goals, and how the scholarship will help you achieve them.
 Be authentic and let your passion show through.
 Have mentors or advisors review your essays and provide feedback.
 Plan ahead to gather excellent recommendation letters from professors or supervisors who can attest to your strengths.
 Pay close attention to detail: fill out all forms correctly and honestly, and proofread everything.
 It’s often helpful to create a checklist and timeline for each application so you don’t miss any components or deadlines.
 Many past scholarship winners emphasize the importance of starting early and staying organized during the application process.

-• Mary Kaka approached her application meticulously.
+- Mary Kaka approached her application meticulously.
 After learning about the AAUW Fellowship, she made a checklist of required documents, consulted with her PhD advisor, and prepared each item well in advance.
 By the time she submitted her application, she had a polished personal statement and all supporting materials in order.
 This careful preparation helped her secure the AAUW scholarship, even as a second-year PhD student.

-• Zorica Stamenkovska recommends breaking the application into manageable parts and setting personal deadlines for each.
-For her Fulbright application, she didn’t wait until the last minute – she finished and submitted everything several days before the official deadline.
+- Zorica Stamenkovska recommends breaking the application into manageable parts and setting personal deadlines for each.
+For her Fulbright application, she didn’t wait until the last minute; she finished and submitted everything several days before the official deadline.
 Zorica also sought feedback on her essays and ensured her authentic voice came through.
 Her organized and proactive approach meant there were no last-minute surprises, a strategy that other applicants can emulate to reduce stress and avoid errors.

-• Zohha Sheikh believes what made her Fulbright application stand out was not a long list of achievements, but the honesty and personal insight in her essays.
+- Zohha Sheikh believes what made her Fulbright application stand out was not a long list of achievements, but the honesty and personal insight in her essays.
 In her personal statement, she told her story sincerely and with purpose, rather than simply trying to impress.
 This genuine approach resonated with reviewers.
-Zohha’s success illustrates that a powerful narrative – one that clearly conveys your passion, goals, and individuality – can leave a lasting impression.
+Zohha’s success illustrates that a powerful narrative, one that clearly conveys your passion, goals, and individuality, can leave a lasting impression.
 Don’t just list accomplishments; explain what you learned and why you’re driven to study in the U.S. on this scholarship.

 5. Submit Your Applications Through the Proper Channels

-• Aminta Permpoonwiwat had to manage multiple university and scholarship applications at once.
-She kept track of various deadlines (for college admissions and separate scholarship forms) across different countries and programs.
+- Aminta Permpoonwiwat had to manage multiple university and scholarship applications at once.
+She kept track of various deadlines for college admissions and separate scholarship forms across different countries and programs.
 By staying organized, she successfully submitted all her applications on time and ended up with several offers.
 When the offers came in, Aminta could choose the best option for her.
 The takeaway: apply to all the programs that interest you, but stay on top of each application’s requirements and deadlines.
 A calendar or spreadsheet can help coordinate if you’re juggling many applications like Aminta did.

 Tuition-free Options for Bachelor’s Studies in the USA

-Here are some full tuition and fully funded Bachelor’s scholarships in the USA for international students!
+Here are some full-tuition and fully funded Bachelor’s scholarships in the USA for international students!

 1. Karsh International Scholarship Program